-Journalist Mohammed Zubair taken to UP for tweet calling hate speech accused seers ‘hatemongers’
+14-day judicial custody for Mohammed Zubair for calling hate speech accused seers ‘hatemongers’

-He wrote on Twitter in May that prime time debates on Indian news channels had become ‘a platform to encourage hate mongers to speak ill about other religions’.
+The journalist who is already in custody of the Delhi Police was produced in a court in Sitapur for tweet he had posted on May 27.

-The Delhi Police on Monday took Alt News co-founder Mohammed Zubair to Sitapur in Uttar Pradesh for calling three Hindutva supremacists “hatemongers” in a tweet, ANI reported.
+A court in Uttar Pradesh’s Sitapur sent Alt News co-founder Mohammed Zubair in judicial remand for 14 days in connection to a tweet in which he described three Hindutva supremacists as “hatemongers”, the police told Scroll.in.

 Incidentally, all three of them – Yati Narasinghanand Saraswati, Bajrang Muni and Anand Swaroop – have been booked in hate speech cases in the past few months for making inflammatory statements about Muslims.